TobikoData/sqlmesh/docs/faq/faq.md

     dbt uses the "most recent record" approach to determine which dates should be included in an incremental load.
 It works by querying the existing data for the most recent date it contains, then ingesting all records after that date from the source system in a single query.

     SQLMesh uses the "intervals" approach instead.
 It divides time into disjoint intervals based on a model's `cron` parameter then records which intervals have ever been processed.
 It ingests source records from only unprocessed intervals.
 The intervals approach enables features like loading in batches.

+??? question "How do I run an append only model in SQLMesh?"
+    SQLMesh does not support append-only models as implemented in dbt.
+You can achieve a similar outcome by defining a time column and using an [incremental by time range](../concepts/models/model_kinds.md#incremental_by_time_range) model or specifying a unique key and using an [incremental by unique key](../concepts/models/model_kinds.md#incremental_by_unique_key) model.

 ## Company